sheryever/JtableAttributes-Experimental/README.md

 # JtableAttributes-Experimental

-An experiment to load jtable from a html table.
+An experiment to cofigure jtable from a html table.
 All jtable and jtable fields options are supported except functions / delegates / events

 ##### General Options